How to Secure File Upload in PHP and Prevent Malicious File Attacks

 Make sure to log all uploads to monitor all activities and alert you to potential security issues.

-Beyond the above traditional options, you can try the following advanced techniques to php secure file upload.
+Beyond the above traditional options, you can try the following advanced techniques to secure file uploads in PHP.

 1. Use a Content Delivery Network (CDN) for Serving Files